magento/devdocs/guides/v2.0/javascript-dev-guide/ui_components_js.md

 3. Search for `data-bind="scope:`.
 The string after `scope` is the full name of the component.
 5. Open developers tools and in the console tab run `require('uiRegistry').get('<full_component_name>')`.
 Where `<full_component_name>` is the name you defined on the previous step.
 The name and the configuration of the UI component instance is displayed once the command is executed.

-For illustration, let's find out what UI components are used on the Catalog page in the Admin Panel:
+For illustration, let's find out what UI components are used on the Catalog page in the Admin panel:

 <div style="border: 1px solid #ABABAB">
 <img src="{{site.baseurl}}common/images/ui_debug1.png" alt="The catalog page">